RodicaMihaelaVasilescu/MobileApp/README.md

 Facilitation in the delivery of our Services and to respond to your inquiries.
 Sources of Personal Information

-Learn more about the sources of personal information we collect in "[WHAT INFORMATION DO WE COLLECT?](#1-what-information-do-we-collect)"
+Learn more about the sources of personal information we collect in "[**WHAT INFORMATION DO WE COLLECT?**](#1-what-information-do-we-collect)"

 How We Use and Share Personal Information

-Learn more about how we use your personal information in the section, "[HOW DO WE PROCESS YOUR INFORMATION?](#2-how-do-we-process-your-information)"
+Learn more about how we use your personal information in the section, "[**HOW DO WE PROCESS YOUR INFORMATION?**](#2-how-do-we-process-your-information)"

 Will your information be shared with anyone else?

 We may disclose your personal information with our service providers pursuant to a written contract between us and each service provider.
-Learn more about how we disclose personal information to in the section, "[WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#4-when-and-with-whom-do-we-share-your-personal-information)"
+Learn more about how we disclose personal information to in the section, "[**WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?**](#4-when-and-with-whom-do-we-share-your-personal-information)"

 We may use your personal information for our own business purposes, such as for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal information.